What do PSD2 and SCA mean for marketplaces?

 3D Secure is a protocol that, under different branded names, belongs to the service offering of most credit card issuers.
 The 3D Secure protocol ties a layer of authentication to online purchases made with a credit or debit card.

-Depending on your marketplace payment service provider and your integration, the protocol might already be used on your marketplace.
+Depending on the features of your marketplace payment service provider and your integration, the protocol might already be used on your marketplace.
 If it isn’t, 3D Secure will add an extra step to your marketplace’s transaction flow.

 Currently, the most common way of authenticating an online card payment relies on 3D Secure—an authentication standard supported by the vast majority of European cards.